ps2gg/ps2.gg/README.md

 | redis 🔹            | Caches expensive operations                     | :6379      | -/-                 |
 | rabbitmq 🔹         | Inter-service communication                     | :5672      | -/-                 |
 | registry 🔹         | Hosts Docker images                             | :5000      | -/-                 |

+Services with a 🔹 denote that they're open source.<br>
+More secrets may be required for production deployments.
+See [docker-compose.prod.yml](/docker/compose/docker-compose.prod.yml).

 <br>